 All Denver population data above are from the US Census Bureau.

-The population data for Denver are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Aurora, Avon, Colorado Springs, and Colorado Springs are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Denver are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
+The demographic data for Aurora, Beulah Valley, Colorado Springs, Montezuma, and Pitkin are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group